-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

-- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare)
+- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by Nascentia Dual Advantage but are not covered by Medicare Part A or B: Nascentia Dual Advantage will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Nascentia Dual Advantage (HMO D-SNP) but are not covered by Medicare Part A or B: Nascentia Dual Advantage (HMO D-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.

 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Nascentia Dual Advantage (HMO D-SNP).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines
+Services that are covered for you What you must pay when you get these services Hospice care (continued) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.